15 Expats Talk about Health Insurance and Healthcare in Georgia

 When we asked expats and global nomads about the quality of medical care in Georgia, they replied:

 "Healthcare services in Georgia are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens and foreign residents.
 The quality of public healthcare in Georgia is generally good, with a wide range of services available.
 Expats in Georgia can use the public healthcare system, but they may need to pay for some services.
 In addition, there are a number of private healthcare providers in Georgia that offer a range of services, including specialist care.
-Expats in Georgia can also access private healthcare services, although they may need to pay for these services out of pocket," remarked one expat in Georgia Rep.
+Expats in Georgia can also access private healthcare services, although they may need to pay for these services out of pocket," wrote an expat living in Georgia Rep.

 What are medical services in Georgia like?